cor3jz/dashx/README.md

-# DashX - Laravel Admin Package
-## Based on Laravel Voyager
+# **DashX AdminCenter**
+**DashX AC** is Laravel Voyager based, Admin package that extends all Voyager features.

+Yep, that's it.
+For now...
-Description will be able soon...
+More information will be available later.